-Started in Steelton, Pennsylvania the Hygienic School received its name from its location on Hygienic Hill, at Bailey Street between Adams and Ridge Streets.
-Steelton newspaper editor Peter Sullivan Blackwell conceived the school as a way to provide a quality education for the Black community's children and give employment for Black schoolteachers, who could not teach in white schools.
+Started in Steelton, Pennsylvania, the Hygienic School received its name from its location on Hygienic Hill, at Bailey Street between Adams and Ridge Streets.
+Steelton newspaper editor Peter Sullivan Blackwell conceived the school as a way to provide a quality education for the Black community's children and give employment to black schoolteachers who could not teach in white schools.

-Although the building was torn down in 1974, Steelton residents and school alumni hold fond memories of the school and its teachers.
-Many recall the close relationship between the teachers and students, and believe that their education was equal to, if not better than, that received by the students at better-funded and equipped white schools.
+Although the building was torn down in 1974, Steelton residents and alumni fondly remember the school and its teachers.
+Many recall the close relationship between the teachers and students and believe that their education was equal to, if not better, that the students received at better-funded and equipped white schools.
 "There's no one who attended that school that isn't proud to say so," declared Hygienic School alumni Clayton Carelock at a recent discussion about the school's history.

 Instead of being a reminder of racial segregation, the Hygienic School stood as a proud symbol of a community's commitment to education and self-reliance.